voxel51/platform-sdk/examples/image-to-video/README.md

-# Example Image-To-Video Container
+# Example Image-To-Video Model

-This guide provides a end-to-end example of building and deploying an Image-To-Video container to the Voxel51 Platform.
+This guide provides a end-to-end example of building and deploying an image-based model to the Voxel51 Platform using the Image-To-Video tool.

 ## Overview